Epsom: Assembly Rooms

 The Assembly Rooms building was constructed in around 1692, when the spa was at the height of it popularity.
 It functioned as a meeting place and included a tavern, coffee house and billiard room.
 A bowling green and a cockpit, in which fighting cocks were set against each other for sport, were also part of the same complex.
 Following the decline of the spa in the first half of the 18th century, much of the building was converted to shops and to housing for private families.
 Since April 2002, the Assembly Rooms has operated as a public house, owned by Wetherspoons.

 Clock Tower

-The foundation stone for the Clock Tower was laid in November 1847, following the demolition of the watch house which had stood on the site from the 17th century.
+The foundation stone for the Clock Tower was laid in November 1847, following the demolition of the watch house which had stood on the site since the 17th century.
 The 70 ft tower, designed by James Butler and Henry Hodge, is constructed from red and grey brick with ashlar dressings.
 Initially four lion sculptures made of Caen stone were positioned at each corner of the base, however by 1902 they had been replaced by electric lanterns, which were replaced, in 1920, by the current globe lights.
 In the same year, the base of the tower was extended to the east and west to provide toilet facilities.
 Several public events and civic ceremonies have taken place in the area at the base of the tower, including the official granting of the foundation charter of the Borough of Epsom and Ewell in September 1937.
+In March 2023, following many discussions, the clock tower received a full LED lighting upgrade allowing the tower to change colour.